 Fill out the form below, and we can help you start a food drive!

-In 2006, the Paradise Valley Unified School District joined forces with the PV Emergency food bank to launch a new program for Title 1 School students who were going hungry on weekends.
+In 2006, the Paradise Valley Unified School District joined forces with the PV Community food bank to launch a new program for Title 1 School students who were going hungry on weekends.

 Although these children received free meals during the school week, they had little or no food support on the weekend and often arrived to school on Monday feeling lethargic and unable to focus on learning.